 In 2017, spirit started flowing once again from copper stills at Lindores Abbey Distillery.

 Learning as much as we can from the great Scottish distillers around us, past and present, and from others much further afield, we are looking forward to bringing a very modern whisky-making approach to this ancient site.

 The water for our whisky comes from a borehole near the distillery, in order that we can draw from the same supply used in 1494.
-The barley is grown on our land, malted and then mashed in a conventional, semi-lauter tun supplied by renowned distillery fabricators, Forsyths of Rothes.
+The barley is grown in Fife, malted and then mashed in a conventional, semi-lauter tun supplied by renowned distillery fabricators, Forsyths of Rothes.

 Fermentation is happening in traditional wooden washbacks, supplied by Joseph Brown of Dufftown.